Purpose

 - Integrate public health and healthcare disaster experts into interdisciplinary earthquake reconnaissance and research

-- Bolster the next generation of public health- and healthcare- focused disaster scientists and engineers
+- Bolster the next generation of public health- and healthcare-focused disaster scientists and engineers

 Activities

-Current working group activities include:
+Current subcommittee activities include:

 - Courtney Welton-Mitchell, Natural Hazards Center & Colorado School of Public Health, University of Colorado